blyxxyz/os_display/README.md

 `.quote()` is best used inside longer sentences while `.maybe_quote()` can be used for text that's already separated some other way (like by a colon).

 ## Limitations
 - Unicode may be quoted but is not escaped.
-The printed text can still look weird, and a few (buggy) terminals may drop certain characters.
+The printed text can still look weird, and a few (buggy) terminals drop certain characters.
 - This library should **not** be used to interpolate text into shell scripts.
 It's designed for readability, not absolute safety.
 Consider using the [`shell-escape`](https://crates.io/crates/shell-escape) crate instead (or ideally, passing in the values in some other way).
 - The output is not compatible with every single shell.
 - [PowerShell treats quotes differently in arguments to external commands](https://stackoverflow.com/questions/6714165).
 This library is tuned for arguments to internal commandlets.